Arokia-Bhavya/AwsSA/README.md

 - S3 object lock rention mode compliance and rention mode governance.legal hold protects the object indefinitely
 - S3 Access points we can define access permissions for the bucket.each access point will have its own dns path
 - for lambda functions to change the object we need not create another s3 bucket .we can use S3 access point and S3 object lambda access point

+## CloudFront
+- Content Delivery Network improves read performance,content is cached at the edge
+-
 ## AWS Storage Extra
 -